markbastian/tetris/README.md

-# lander
+# Tetris

-A Clojure library that creates a simple lunar lander type game.
+A simple Tetris-like game written in Clojure.

 ## Usage

-Note that you will need to clone and install numerics to make this work.
+lein run

+If you want to make it executable, lein uberjar.

+lein cljsbuild once will also build a JavaScript version.

 ## License